Special Needs Resources

 Download Adult Guardianship Handbook and Court forms (Oklahoma Bar Association)

-File for services NOW!!!!!
+File for services now!

 Services for special needs adults can take many years to receive from the state.
 We recommend filing for services as soon as possible.
-Below is a link to the Oklahoma Health Care Authority and waivers to sighn up for services.
+Below is a link to the Oklahoma Health Care Authority and waivers to sign up for services.
 The community waiver is the form you would need to get State assistance with paying for day care.

 https://oklahoma.gov/ohca/individuals/home-and-community-based-services-waivers.html